timotheeMM/online-calculator/README.md

 ## What is this project ?

-This project is an online calculator coded with HTML, CSS and JavaScript.
+This project is an online calculator coded with HTML5, CSS3 and JavaScript.

 ## Use the calculator